 Accordingly, the Bertelsmann Stiftung’s Transformation Index (BTI) systematically places political decision-makers’ steering capability at the heart of its analysis and, as a result, is the only index in the world that measures and compares the quality of governance with self-collected data.
 This is done in the firm conviction that the ongoing comparative study of transformation processes is invaluable for the successful design of reforms and holds enormous global potential to learn from different political strategies for steering change, even though diverse traditions, power configurations, resources and cultures necessarily make each transformation process unique.

-The BTI measures and compares transition processes in 137 transformation countries with data collected between 2017 and 2019, and establishes their global rating based on detailed country reports.
-Now in its ninth edition, it offers the opportunity to understand long-term trends and global developments through the analysis of time-series data.
-The spotlight on current developments is thus complemented by a decade of data that captures the most varied transformation processes and puts into perspective recent progress and setbacks on the way to democracy and a market economy.
+The BTI measures and compares transition processes in 137 transformation countries with data collected between 2019 and 2021, and establishes their global rating based on detailed country reports.
+Now in its tenth edition, it offers the opportunity to understand long-term trends and global developments through the analysis of time-series data.
+The spotlight on current developments is thus complemented by almost two decades of data that captures the most varied transformation processes and puts into perspective recent progress and setbacks on the way to democracy and a market economy.